Exopy/i3py/docs/source/dev_guide/drivers/overview.rst

 	inhibited if necessary using the 'checks' mechanism that exists on features, actions, subsystems and channels.

-For more details please refer to the API documentation or to the dedicated section of the documentation about options :ref:`dev_driv_options`.
+For more details please refer to the API documentation.

 Special class variables for VISA based driver
 ---------------------------------------------